Installing and Using docker-compose

 See the Example docker-compose Project on GitHub for a demonstration and use the full configuration file as a template for your own projects.

 Note: The primary container runs in a separate environment from Remote Docker and the two cannot communicate directly.
-To interact with a running service, use docker and a container running in the service’s network.
+To interact with a running service, run a container in the service’s network.

 This combination is required if you want to build docker images for deployment.